Date loan taken out or housing costs started

 If you are under 60 there is a waiting period before you qualify for help with mortgage interest payments through benefits.
-For people who do not qualify under 'new rules' this is 39 weeks in general.
-However, there are some exceptions to the 39 week rule.
+This is 39 weeks in general; however, there are some exceptions to the 39 week rule.

 People who fall into one of the following categories could get help sooner: